Bamberg witch trials

 Over an extended period around 1,000 people were executed after being accused of witchcraft in Bamberg, about 900 of whom were executed in 1626–1632.
 People of all ages, sexes and classes, all of whom were burned at the stake, sometimes after having been beheaded, sometimes alive.
-The witch trials took place during the ongoing religious Thirty Years' War between Protestants and Catholics, in an area on the religious border between Catholic and Protestant territories, and were conducted by a Catholic Prince Bishop intent on introducing the Counter-Reformation in his territory.
+The witch trials took place during the ongoing religious Thirty Years' War between Protestants and Catholics, in an area on the religious border between Catholic and Protestant territories, and were conducted by a Catholic Prince-Bishop intent on introducing the Counter-Reformation in his territory.

-The Bamberg witch trials is among the largest Witch trials in the Early Modern period: it was one of the four largest witch trials in Germany alongside the Trier witch trials, the Fulda witch trials, and the contemporary Würzburg witch trials.
+The Bamberg witch trials were among the largest witch trials in the Early Modern period: it was one of the four largest witch trials in Germany alongside the Trier witch trials, the Fulda witch trials, and the contemporaneous Würzburg witch trials.

 Background

-From about 1300 to 1850, the Holy Roman Empire experienced a Little Ice Age that in some locations at various time likely resulted in crop failures.
+From about 1300 to 1850, the Holy Roman Empire experienced a Little Ice Age that in some locations at various times likely resulted in crop failures.
 One theory first put forward in the 20th century is that this caused common poor and rural people to blame "witches" although it is not clear why the previous or later episodes of bad weather failed to bring about similar deadly trials as those that occurred near the end of the 16th century.

-Prince-Bishop of Bamberg Neytard von Thüngen (d.
-1598) was the first to allow witch trials in his diocese.
-However, he was mostly occupied with fighting Reformation.
-Under his successor, Johann Philipp von Gebsattel (d.
-1609) no one was executed for witchcraft.
-Only under Johann Gottfried von Aschhausen (d.
-1622), did prosecutions take off.
+Prince-Bishop of Bamberg Neytard von Thüngen (died 1598) was the first to allow witch trials in his diocese.
+However, he was mostly occupied with fighting the Reformation.
+Under his successor, Johann Philipp von Gebsattel (died 1609) no one was executed for witchcraft.
+Only under Johann Gottfried von Aschhausen (died 1622), did prosecutions take off.
 Supported by the theologian Friedrich Förner, the bishop allowed a trial to go ahead that grew out of a family quarrel.
 In its course, several other people were charged with witchcraft and within one year 15 had been executed.
 A bigger round of prosecutions came in 1616 after a series of crop failures.
-Through 1622 a total of 159 trials were registered, most resulting in deaths.
-After the execution on 24 January 1628 of Georg Haan, the trials subsided.
+Through 1622, a total of 159 trials were registered, most resulting in deaths.
+The trials stopped in 1622, partially through the efforts of councillor Georg Haan, who successfully pointed out that the city funds were needed to protect the city during the Thirty years' war.